Yunaka1269/Mission-to-Mars/README.md

 On scraping.py file, we created a new function called hemisphere_data that will;

-	loop through individual hemisphere page by clicking <h3> title text in html
+	-loop through individual hemisphere page by clicking <h3> title text in html

-	find full resolution image url under <href> inside <a> tag with class "downloads"
+	-find full resolution image url under <href> inside <a> tag with class "downloads"

-	append both title and full-image url to the list
+	-append both title and full-image url to the list

 inside index.html;

-	use code {% for hemisphere in mars.hemisphere %}/{% endfor %} to make a loop to display all 4 images
+	-use code {% for hemisphere in mars.hemisphere %}/{% endfor %} to make a loop to display all 4 images

 Bootstrap;

-	style "Scrape New Data" button
+	-style "Scrape New Data" button

-	make all 4 pictures in horizontal thumbnails
+	-make all 4 pictures in horizontal thumbnails

 ###Summary